magemonkeystudio/fusion/doc/EditorUsage.md

 ![Profession Editor GUI](../images/professions_gui.png)<br>
 The **Profession Editor** starts with a plain gui that allows to configure the following:

-- **Name**: The name of the profession
+- **Name**: The name of the profession.
 You will be forwarded to a click message in the chat in order to type in a new name for the profession.
     - Shown as: Nametag
     - Usage: `/fusion-editor <name>`
       <br><br>